+Epiphany is observed every 6 January, 12 days after Christmas Day.
 This holiday is when Christians take the time to remember the Wise Men, who are also referred to as the Three Kings.
 These are the individuals in the story of Jesus’s birth who visited him on the night he was born.

 In Austria, the Sternsinger, or star singers, walk from one door to another in all the towns and villages in the country.
 This group typically consists of four children (three kings and the star person), as well as an adult who accompanies them on their journey.
 At each house, they sing a little song that shows their excitement for Jesus’s birth, bless the inhabitants of the house for the New Year, and often collect a small amount of money to give to charity.

 This is an especially joyous occasion for children, because, in addition to the tree being taken down, the children also get to “plundern” which means the raiding of the tree.
-This allows the children to gather all the ornaments wrapped in foil, cookies, and sweets that were used as decoration.
+This allows the children to gather all the ornaments wrapped in foil such as cookies and sweets, that were used as decoration.